Mary Apick

 Mary Apick (مری آپیک; born June 16, 1954 in Tehran) is an Iranian-born stage, television and film actress.
 She won the award for Best Actress at the 10th Moscow International Film Festival for her role in the 1977 film Dead End.
 She is of Iranian-Armenian ethnicity.

 In the 1960s, Apick was in the first Iranian made television program titled Amir Arsalan alongside Parviz Sayyad.

-In 2019, Apick stars in the movie Samir with Sprague Grayden, Michelle Lukes, and Peter Greene.
+In 2019, Apick starred in the movie Samir with Sprague Grayden, Michelle Lukes, and Peter Greene.